dumlutimuralp/antrea-packet-walks/part_c/README.md

 # PART C

-This section explains the packet flow between frontend and backend pods, which are on different Kubernetes nodes, in four different phases.
+This section explains the packet flow between frontend and backend pods, which are on different Kubernetes nodes, in four phases.

 # 8. Phase 1 - Frontend Pod to Service